amvro23/essentials-ChEng/README.md

 ## Solving Differential Equations in Python
 - Solving Differential Equations in Python / Solving ODEs - (Examples)

-## Steady State with Axial & no Axial Dispersion Examples
+## Steady State with Axial & no Axial Dispersion Examples:
 - Steady State with no Axial Dispersion Examples in Adiabatic and Isothermal PFR / PFR - Steady State with no Axial Dispersion
 - Steady State with Axial Dispersion / PFR - Steady State with Axial Dispersion

 ## Linear Methods for Calculating Desired Parameters
 - Enthalpy Calculation with Linear Regression / Linear Regression - Enthalpy Calculation

-# Single & Multiresponse Models - Single & Multiobjective Optimizations
+## Single & Multiresponse Models - Single & Multiobjective Optimizations
 - Maximizing Concentration of an Intermediate in a Batch Reactor using solve_ivp / Batch - Maximize Concentration
 - Solving a Fitting Problem with Different Methods (Examples) / Solving a Fitting Problem (Examples)
 - Multiresponse Model